cjerryc/CSC-580_Artificial-Intelligence/README.md

 # CSC-580_Artificial-Intelligence
+## Using SLAM with G2O in conjunction with Reinforcement Learning to Model Multi-Agent Collaboration AI
-## Cal Poly SLO Winter '24, Artificial Intelligence
+### Cal Poly SLO Winter '24, Artificial Intelligence
 ### Authors: Jerry Chang, Ryan Maier, Noah Ravetch, Nicholas Zarate, Alexander Arrieta, Jakob Frabosilio

 SLAM (Simultaneous Localization and Mapping), is an algorithm for creating a representation of an unknown environment while also keeping track of where an agent is in the environment